John Lloyd (graphic designer)

-John David Lloyd (born 1944) is a British graphic designer who in 1975 co-founded the international design consultancy, Lloyd Northover.
+John David Lloyd (born 1944) is a British graphic designer who in 1975 co-founded the international design consultancy Lloyd Northover.
 He has worked in all fields of graphic design but has specialised in corporate identity.

 Summary

 John David Lloyd started his design career in 1960, as an apprentice lithographic artist in the printing industry.
-As an apprentice, he attended the London School of Printing and Graphic Arts (LSPGA) as a part-time student from 1960-1964.
+As an apprentice, he attended the London School of Printing and Graphic Arts (LSPGA) as a part-time student from 1960 to 1964.
 He began full-time study in 1964, first at Walthamstow School of Art / South West Essex School of Art, and in 1965 at the London College of Printing.
-On graduating in 1968, he joined Allied International Designers in London, leaving in 1975 to co-found the design consultancy, Lloyd Northover, with designer, Jim Northover.
+On graduating with first class honours in 1968, he joined Allied International Designers in London, leaving in 1975 to co-found the design consultancy, Lloyd Northover, with designer, Jim Northover.
 He has been a teacher and examiner at the London College of Printing (now the London College of Communication), an examiner at Nottingham Trent University, and a D&AD jury member.
-He was Chairman of the British Design Export Group from 1983–85.
+He was Chairman of the British Design Export Group from 1983 to 1985.
 With Jim Northover, he has received the Grand Prix in the International Design Effectiveness Awards, and the International Gold Award at the New York Art Directors Club.
 He has spoken at conferences in Europe, North America and Asia.
 Lloyd is currently an independent artist, and writer.